 In Stage Two, we are examining the regulatory contexts of compulsory income management, specifically in the day-to-day governance of policy administration and its socio-legal dimensions.
 This stage involves:

 Analysis of relevant legislation, legislative instruments, common law doctrines and case law in Australia and New Zealand; and

 Detailed consideration of access to justice and complaints and appeal processes in both countries.

 In Stage Three, our aim is to capture the lived experience of compulsory income management, particularly in relation to the citizens and frontline welfare workers whose voices have been largely missing from the political and policy debate.
 This stage involves:

-Interviews with frontline welfare workers and other local stakeholders at the same sites.
+Qualitative interviews with frontline welfare workers and other local stakeholders at the same sites.

 If you are interested in participating in the study, please visit our recruitment page for details.